Go to the Nature Institute’s home page

 And further: everything could go backward

 The entire problem is perhaps most vividly framed when we consider one further fact about RNA splicing.
-Not only is the spliceosome “a remarkably dynamic and flexible molecular machine; its transitions are so malleable that the whole reaction can eventually be reversed3 to generate precursor mRNA from spliced products” (Papasaikas and Valcárcel 2016).
+Not only is the spliceosome “a remarkably dynamic and flexible molecular machine; its transitions are so malleable that the whole reaction can eventually be reversed to generate precursor mRNA from spliced products” (Papasaikas and Valcárcel 2016).
 More particularly:

 Rather than being the one-way pathway typically drawn in textbooks, almost every step in the spliceosome cycle is readily reversible … [For example, regarding the first and second chemical steps in splicing,] not only can the spliceosome catalyze both chemical steps in forward and reverse, it can even convert spliced products … back into unspliced precursor mRNA!
 (Chen and Moore 2014)

 They are also mutually entangled, with one kind of modification in one protein likely affecting, or being affected by, diverse modifications in other proteins.
-The untraceable lines of cause and effect blur into — and become subordinate to — the overall storyline.5
+The untraceable lines of cause and effect blur into — and become subordinate to — the overall storyline.4

 Can DNA coordinate splicing activity?